The 5 Best Leaf Mulchers To Reclaim Your Yard

 On the other hand, homemade burn barrels do have expiration dates.

 You can help, though.
-If you watch out for rust and store the barrel somewhere dry when it’s not in use, it can last almost as long as something professionally made.
-It all depends on how you take care of it.
+If you watch out for rust and store the barrel somewhere dry when it’s not in use, it can last almost as long as something professionally made as long as you observe proper maintenance.

-Once you have a burn barrel, it’s time to start using it.
+Once you have a burn barrel, it’s time to get the fire started.
 There are plenty of things you can safely dispose of with a burn barrel.
 However, there are also some substances that should not be burned.
 Knowing which is which will help you take care of your health and the environment at the same time.

 You should not burn the following: